alemart/encantar-js/README.md

 Other demos available [here](https://alemart.github.io/martins-js/gallery/).

-## Try in your own machine
+## Try locally

-Try the demos in your own machine:
+Try the demos on your own machine:

 1. Run on a console: